bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

      patch -p1 < ../0003-SC-linux-5.15.70-fs.patch
      patch -p1 < ../0004-SC-linux-5.15.70-include.patch
      patch -p1 < ../0005-SC-linux-5.15.70-mm.patch
+     patch -p1 < ../0006-SC-linux-5.15.70-kernel.patch

 Make careful note of any "Hunk FAILED" messages.
+Check for any rejected patches by running the following command

+     find -name *.rej

 You may need to manually edit kernel source files where patches have failed.
-This will most likely happen if you use a version of the linux kernel that is different to the version that these patches were created using (v5.15.70)
+This will most likely happen if you use a version of the linux kernel that is significantly different to the version that these patches were created using (v5.15.70)

 ### Copy new files
 New source files need to be copied into the Linux source tree as follows.